marcello-negri/BipartiteQuantumSystems/README.md

 # BipartiteQuantumSystems
 Partial permutational symmetry in quantum bipartite systems.
-Code for a Semster Research Project at the ETH 2020
+Code for a Semester Research Project at the ETH 2020